-Penal Code 31 PC is the California statute that defines aiding and abetting a crime.
-This section makes it illegal to encourage, facilitate or aid in the commission of a criminal act.
+Penal Code 31 PC is the California statute that defines aiding and abetting.
+This prohibits you from encouraging, facilitating or aiding in the commission of a criminal act.
 A person who aids and abets a crime faces the same punishment as the one who directly commits the crime.

 Aiding and abetting (also sometimes called accomplice liability) is not a separate crime.
 Rather, it’s a legal principle set forth in California’s Penal Code that allows the state to prosecute everyone who is “in on” a crime – even if they don’t perpetuate the crime directly.